Necryl/second_brain/Job/ID Card.md

 	- Class: 10-D
 - Kid removed the printed card from the frame
 	- LKG	A - 13744 - TAHOOR FATIMA

+New Admission (Photo needs to be taken):
+- [x] 9 A - 14053 - AVANI SRIVASTAVA